NYCPlanning/labs-regional-viz/README.md

 [NYC Planning Labs](https://planninglabs.nyc) takes on a single project at a time, working closely with our customers from concept to delivery in a matter of weeks.
 We conduct regular maintenance between larger projects.

-Take a look at our sprint planning board {link to waffle} to get an idea of our current priorities for this project.
+Take a look at our [sprint planning board](https://waffle.io/NYCPlanning/labs-regional-viz) to get an idea of our current priorities for this project.

 ## How you can help